Why Fraud Happens in Real Estate

 All they have to do is repeat the process for each party in the transaction.
 Within 30 minutes, they have everything they need to know about the buyer, seller, real estate agent, and title company.

-There are several things they can do with this information:
+What they do with this information:

 1. Attempt spear-phishing scams using publicly available email addresses to gain access to a person’s email account.
 Once the email is compromised, the fraudster will gain real-time access to details about upcoming sales, as well as send emails claiming to be from the person whose email is hacked.
 This is incredibly hard to detect, particularly on mobile devices from which most buyers and sellers communicate.